Morgan Stanley Cuts State Street (NYSE:STT) Price Target to $95.00

-State Street (NYSE:STT) had its price objective trimmed by Morgan Stanley from $103.00 to $95.00 in a research report report published on Monday, Analyst Ratings Network reports.
-The brokerage currently has an overweight rating on the asset manager’s stock.
+State Street (NYSE:STT) had its price objective dropped by analysts at Morgan Stanley from $103.00 to $95.00 in a report released on Monday, Benzinga reports.
+The firm currently has an “overweight” rating on the asset manager’s stock.
+Morgan Stanley’s target price would indicate a potential upside of 15.52% from the stock’s current price.

-Other analysts have also recently issued research reports about the company.
-Wells Fargo & Company lifted their price objective on State Street from $83.00 to $90.00 and gave the company an equal weight rating in a research report on Thursday, April 1st.
-Zacks Investment Research lowered shares of State Street from a buy rating to a hold rating and set a $82.00 price objective on the stock. in a research report on Monday, January 18th.
-Royal Bank of Canada increased their price target on shares of State Street from $78.00 to $86.00 and gave the stock a sector perform rating in a research note on Wednesday, January 20th.
-Barclays upped their price objective on shares of State Street from $99.00 to $104.00 and gave the stock an overweight rating in a report on Wednesday, April 7th.
-Finally, Wolfe Research cut State Street from a market perform rating to an underperform rating and boosted their price target for the stock from $72.00 to $77.00 in a research report on Tuesday, January 5th.
-One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating and six have assigned a buy rating to the stock.
-State Street currently has an average rating of Hold and a consensus price target of $82.07.
+A number of other equities analysts have also weighed in on STT.
+Royal Bank of Canada upped their price objective on State Street from $78.00 to $86.00 and gave the stock a “sector perform” rating in a research note on Wednesday, January 20th.
+Zacks Investment Research lowered State Street from a “buy” rating to a “hold” rating and set a $82.00 price target for the company. in a research note on Monday, January 18th.
+Barclays increased their price target on State Street from $99.00 to $104.00 and gave the company an “overweight” rating in a research note on Wednesday, April 7th.
+Credit Suisse Group upped their price objective on State Street from $78.00 to $81.00 and gave the company a “neutral” rating in a research report on Wednesday, January 20th.
+Finally, The Goldman Sachs Group downgraded State Street from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $77.00 to $75.00 in a research report on Tuesday, January 5th.
+One analyst has rated the stock with a sell rating, eight have issued a hold rating and six have given a buy rating to the company.
+State Street currently has a consensus rating of “Hold” and an average price target of $82.07.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, April 12th.
-Shareholders of record on Thursday, April 1st were given a $0.52 dividend.
-The ex-dividend date was Wednesday, March 31st.
-This represents a $2.08 dividend on an annualized basis and a dividend yield of 2.60%.
-State Street’s dividend payout ratio is currently 33.71%.

-In other news, EVP Michael L. Richards sold 365 shares of the company’s stock in a transaction that occurred on Monday, March 1st.
-The stock was sold at an average price of $74.61, for a total value of $27,232.65.
-Following the sale, the executive vice president now directly owns 24,420 shares in the company, valued at approximately $1,821,976.20.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, EVP Andrew Erickson sold 11,000 shares of the stock in a transaction that occurred on Friday, February 26th.
-The stock was sold at an average price of $73.30, for a total value of $806,300.00.
-Following the completion of the transaction, the executive vice president now directly owns 58,997 shares of the company’s stock, valued at $4,324,480.10.
+In other State Street news, EVP Michael L. Richards sold 533 shares of the stock in a transaction on Tuesday, February 23rd.
+The stock was sold at an average price of $74.39, for a total transaction of $39,649.87.
+Following the sale, the executive vice president now owns 17,315 shares of the company’s stock, valued at approximately $1,288,062.85.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Andrew Erickson sold 11,000 shares of the stock in a transaction on Friday, February 26th.
+The shares were sold at an average price of $73.30, for a total value of $806,300.00.
+Following the sale, the executive vice president now directly owns 58,997 shares in the company, valued at approximately $4,324,480.10.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 11,898 shares of company stock worth $873,183.
-0.28% of the stock is currently owned by company insiders.
+Insiders have sold a total of 11,898 shares of company stock worth $873,183 in the last ninety days.
+Insiders own 0.28% of the company’s stock.

-Hedge funds have recently made changes to their positions in the stock.
-Hoover Financial Advisors Inc. acquired a new stake in shares of State Street in the 4th quarter valued at $25,000.
-Alpha DNA Investment Management LLC bought a new stake in State Street during the fourth quarter worth about $25,000.
-JJJ Advisors Inc. increased its holdings in shares of State Street by 436.8% during the fourth quarter.
-JJJ Advisors Inc. now owns 365 shares of the asset manager’s stock worth $27,000 after buying an additional 297 shares in the last quarter.
-CVA Family Office LLC bought a new position in shares of State Street in the first quarter valued at approximately $32,000.
-Finally, Alpha Paradigm Partners LLC bought a new stake in State Street during the 4th quarter worth approximately $34,000.
-91.77% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently bought and sold shares of STT.
+Principal Financial Group Inc. raised its stake in State Street by 187.4% in the 4th quarter.
+Principal Financial Group Inc. now owns 1,499,168 shares of the asset manager’s stock worth $109,109,000 after acquiring an additional 977,592 shares during the last quarter.
+Rothschild & Co.
+Asset Management US Inc. raised its stake in State Street by 81.8% in the 4th quarter.
+Rothschild & Co.
+Asset Management US Inc. now owns 1,186,376 shares of the asset manager’s stock worth $86,344,000 after acquiring an additional 533,695 shares during the last quarter.
+Wedge Capital Management L L P NC raised its stake in State Street by 8.4% in the 4th quarter.
+Wedge Capital Management L L P NC now owns 325,385 shares of the asset manager’s stock worth $23,682,000 after acquiring an additional 25,168 shares during the last quarter.
+Sei Investments Co. raised its stake in shares of State Street by 1.6% during the 4th quarter.
+Sei Investments Co. now owns 325,725 shares of the asset manager’s stock valued at $23,735,000 after buying an additional 5,083 shares during the last quarter.
+Finally, Fulton Bank N.A. purchased a new position in shares of State Street during the 4th quarter valued at about $257,000.
+91.77% of the stock is owned by hedge funds and other institutional investors.

 About State Street